lucidchain/specs/Specification.md

 ### `ITopProfile`

 This values are the currently available on ITop defaultly.
 You can have some additional information in the following [link](https://www.itophub.io/wiki/page?id=3_2_0:customization:profiles)
-Here we leave the ITop official documentation chart about profiles
+Here we leave the ITop official documentation chart about profiles.

 **NOTE**: This privileges are inherited to all team members.